Chapman L. Anderson

 Chapman Levy Anderson (March 15, 1845 – April 27, 1924) was an American lawyer and politician who served two terms as a U.S. Representative from Mississippi, from 1887 to 1891.
 A Confederate Army veteran, he was a member of the Democratic Party.

 Biography

 Anderson was born near Macon, Mississippi, on March 15, 1845.
 He attended the common schools in Jackson, Mississippi.

 Family

 He was the son of Thomas Salmond Anderson (born 1819) and his wife, Flora E. (Levy) Anderson (born 1823).
 He was related to Chapman Levy.
 Chapman Anderson's eldest brother, Edward Henry Anderson, served in the Confederate Army and died at the First Battle of Bull Run in 1861.

 Civil War

-In 1861, he enlisted in the Confederate States Army on March 5, 1862, as a private in the Thirty-ninth Regiment, Mississippi Volunteer Infantry.
+In 1861, he enlisted in the Confederate States Army on March 5, 1862, as a private in the 39th Mississippi Infantry Regiment.
 He was promoted through the successive grades of noncommissioned officer until July 1864, when he was transferred to Bradford's cavalry corps of scouts with the rank of second lieutenant, in which capacity he served until the close of the war.